Sharing is caring!

 The jury is still out.

-I talk about it in my e-book, but for me eating FODMAPs during the Rifaximin/Neomycin treatment is what works best.
+I talk about it in Reasonable SIBO, but for me eating FODMAPs during the Rifaximin/Neomycin treatment is what works best.

 When I restricted FODMAPs, I stayed miserable, and in fact, the first round of antibiotics, I relapsed fairly quickly.